Skip to content

 const PIPELINE = [

-structureCheck(), // runs first — blocks bad paths, injects placement context
+structureCheck(), // blocks bad paths, injects placement context

 ];